sayedabdulkarim/interview_prep/react_interview/react_ques.md

   **#### Verbal talk ####**

+////

+**React Fiber** is we can say new engine for react which comes react 15 , which runs without interupption and also in asynchronouus manner .

+So methods like batching , useTranstion , useDeffered are part of fiber .

+like batching introduces in react17 , but that time it suppoorts only for events or limited to events only , but in react 18 , batching works for all scenarios. i.e for event as well as async .

+and useTransition use to priotize task .

+and useDeffered use to render the Ui without lag while performing heavy task

+###### ////

 ok, jaise before react 18, agar humlog same setter function multi call krte the in a block then teeno call hota tha, but in react18 me batch aa gaya . that means if same setter than it will skip and run the last . setCount(1)